peterosterlund2/texel/doc/proofgame.md

 Some positions can be proven illegal by considering what the last move leading to the position must have been.
 A generic reverse move generator is used to get a list of candidate positions that could have preceded the position.
-If all candiate positions can be proven illegal, it can be concluded that the original position is illegal too.
+If all candidate positions can be proven illegal, it can be concluded that the original position is illegal too.

 The reverse move generator can statically determine that some moves are illegal.